kichichoi102/Recursion-Memoization/README.md

 Memoized rec:
 time: O(mxn), storage: O(m)

-## 3. Target Calculator: canSum(target, numbers)
+## 3. Target Calculator Part 1: canSum(target, numbers)
+There are three parts to the target calculator algorithm.
 Given an array of potential numbers and a target number, is there a way to add up to the target number using a sum of the given numbers?
 For example, if we want to find if we can add up to 17, given an array of [10, 5, 2], the answer would be True (10+5+2 = 17).
 To make a dynamic program to solve this, we need a recursive algorithm, and a memoized version to greatly reduce processing time.
+The equation to solve this ends up being:
+'''
+remainder = target - numbers[num]
+'''
+for every numbers in its array.
+If the remainder returns a 0, then we know that the array goes into the target number.
+If it returns any value lesser than 0, then we know that the answer is not possible, thus, return false.

+## 4. Target Calculator Part 2: howSum(target, numbers)
+Adding on to 3. this algorithm returns the elements involved in adding up to the target value.
+For example, if we run howSum(7, [5,3,4,7]), we know that 3 and 4 add up to the target value, 7.
+The return value would be the position of the elements, in this case, it would be [1, 2].
+The algorithm is the same, but we append the index, "num", instead of the previous binary model.

+## 5. Target Calculator Part 3: bestSum(target, numbers)